AdvancedXRay/XRay-Mod/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable (delete if not), add screenshots to help explain your problem.

 **Minecraft Enviorment**
  - Minecraft Version: [eg: 1.12.2]
- - XRay Mod Version: [eg: 1.12.2-1.5.0]
+ - XRay Mod Version: [eg: 1.5.0]
  - Mod Pack & Version if applicable
  - Forge Version if applicable